User interface with JavaFX

 In this repository https://github.com/Pi4J/pi4j-example-javafx, a minimal example project is provided which combines Java, JavaFX, Pi4J and a few buttons.
 The wiring for this example is identical to the Minimal example application with a single LED and button.

-Steps to test the application
+Steps to Test the Application

 1. Download the sources to your Raspberry Pi